Michael Nijhawan

 Email: nijhawan@yorku.ca

-I am a social anthropologist and cultural sociologist interested in the fields of transnational migration, religion, violence and trauma.
+I am a social anthropologist and cultural sociologist interested in the fields of transnational migration, religion, violence, trauma, health and medicine.
 My research agenda crosses the disciplines of anthropology, sociology, critical religious studies, Sikh Studies and Islam.
-My recent research focused on the long-term effects of social, legal and political violence on Sikh and Ahmadi diaspora communities in Toronto and Frankfurt.
+I currently work on a SSHRC funded project on "Autoimmunity, Self, and Society: A Sociological Approach to Chronic Illness in the Wake of SARS-CoV-2."
+My prior research focused on the long-term effects of social, legal and political violence on Sikh and Ahmadi diaspora communities in Toronto and Frankfurt.
 I have been exploring how these communities negotiate experiences of both marginalization and resilience in the context of everyday lived religion.
 In this context I have introduced the concept of Precarious Diasporas as a conduit to explore the fragility, mutability and complexity of diaspora communities.
-For an overview: "Mapping Precarity and Politicisation in Punjabi Diasporas" Click Here My future research interests lie in the area of medical sociology and anthropology.
+For an overview: "Mapping Precarity and Politicisation in Punjabi Diasporas" Click Here

 Degrees